herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 ```bash
 npm run build
 ```
-This will create a folder /build with your app inside.
+This will create /build folder with your app inside.

 10. It's time to show your app to the world!
 The fastest way to deploy is with <http://surge.sh> free option.
 Install it first:
 ```bash